rsksmart/devportal-1.0/rif/gateways/triggers/notifier/api.md

 	key: apiKey
 	value: API_KEY
 Query params:
-	token [Required]: Token network id for the token that you want to listen to open channel events participantone [Optional]: Address participant 1 of the channel participanttwo [Optional]: Address participant 2 of the channel Short description: The notifier will listen to the events for the specified token.
+	token [Required]: Token network id for the token that you want to listen on open channel events participantone [Optional]: Address participant 1 of the channel participanttwo [Optional]: Address participant 2 of the channel Short description: The notifier will listen to the events for the specified token.